 If you’re already a Skillcrush Front End Developer Track student, you can build up your portfolio from projects you’ve done in class or enter Hackathons and then use the project in your portfolio.

 Fun fact: this Palette site was inspired by one of our class projects.

 1. The Dream Client Site

-Since working with smaller businesses is the easiest way to get your foot in the door and build a solid client base, you’ll definitely want to include a design or redesign of a local non-profit or neighborhood business in your portfolio.
-Take a stab at redesigning your favorite family-owned restaurant’s site.
-See if you can give it a completely modern feel—free of Flash intros and Comic Sans font—while staying true to the business’ identity.
+Since working with smaller businesses is the easiest way to get your foot in the door and build a solid client base, you’ll definitely want to include a design or redesign of a local non-profit or neighborhood business in your portfolio to show potential clients.

 3. Improved Mobile Product UX

 This is a chance to break out your mobile design chops and show how you would improve the mobile UX experience for an existing client or brand.

 Look for a case where you love a website but think the mobile experience needs an overhaul, then work towards its reinvention with UX deliverables in mind — think wireframes, prototypes, flowcharts, sitemaps, and usability/analytics reports.

 Mobile design has long since stopped being an afterthought — in fact, mobile web usage officially overtook desktop usage in 2016 — so your ability to present a seamless mobile user experience will be a tentpole in your design portfolio.